tschuler/thiloschuler/content/authors/admin/_index.md

 ---
-bio: My research interests include digital health, routine care translation, patient-generated data and digitally-enhanced approaches in Genitourinary and Palliative Radiation Oncology.
+bio: My research interests evolve around Digital Health with a focus on patient-generated data and routine care translation in particular around digitally-enhanced approaches in Genitourinary and Palliative Radiation Oncology.
 education:
   courses:
   - course: PhD candidate in Clinical Informatics